awisus/Refugee-Aid/README.md

 License
 --
-This software is published under MIT license.
+This software is published under the GNU General Public License.
 See the LICENSE file for detailed information.

 Hey, you there!